davidmoten/rxjava2-aws/README.md

 Status: *pre-alpha*

-##Reading messages from an AWS SQS queue
+##Reading S3 stored messages from an AWS SQS queue

 One solution to passing arbitrary size messages through SQS is to submit an identifier (using `UUID.randomUUID().toString()`) to an SQS queue where the identifier is the name of a resource in an S3 bucket.
 This is a useful pattern to meet the AWS imposed constraints on SQS message size (max 256K) and favours scalable consumption of messages from the queue (if you can put up with a little bit of S3 latency).